 - Is intense usage criticized or looked down on…maybe even unintentionally?

 Remember the study!
-It’s not just about screen time.
+The impacts of technology aren't just measured by screen time.
 It’s about what your kids are doing on their phones, who they’re doing it with, AND how open their environment is to talk about it.
 Creating a safe space to talk about social media starts with you!
+When you regularly practice open communication at home, you decrease the chance that your kids might experience negative side effects or excessive technology use.

 Step 3) Have an honest conversation with your kids